 Particulars of Loans Investments Guarantees Securities under Section 186 of theCompanies Act 2013

-The Company has devised Risk Management System which takes care of risk identificationassessment and mitigation.
-Some of the risks faced by the company are raw material pricerisk financial risk foreign currency risk etc. At present there are no risks which inthe opinion of the Board threaten the existence of the Company.
-The Internal Audit Reportand Risk Management Framework are reviewed by the Audit Committee.
+The Company has devised Risk Management Policy which takes care of risk identificationof the risks faced by the Company are raw material price risk financial risk foreigncurrency risk etc. The details of Risk

 Vigil Mechanism / Whistle Blower Policy